You are frustrated with Django Deployment…

 I am clueless about Linux.
 Will I be able to read the book?

 Yes!
-But don’t buy it yet; first, subscribe to my Linux servers 101 free email course, which teaches you some basics.
+But it’s a good idea to first get the email course, which teaches you some basics.

 What does the book contain?

-Briefly, it tells you how to setup your DNS, takes you through setting up appropriate users and permissions and installing Django in appropriate directories, setting up nginx or Apache, serve your static and media files, running your Django app with Gunicorn, setup email, logging and caching, and setup PostgreSQL.
-I haven’t yet written the last chapter, on backup and recovery, but you will get it free of charge when I finish it, which will be some time in January 2017.
+Briefly, it tells you how to setup your DNS, takes you through setting up appropriate users and permissions and installing Django in appropriate directories, setting up nginx or Apache, serve your static and media files, running your Django app with Gunicorn, setup email, logging and caching, setup PostgreSQL, and backup and recover the system.

 For more information, take a look at the table of contents.